How to get a cannabis license in Zimbabwe with GrowerIQ

 According to a report from Reuters, cannabis producers in Zimbabwe must grow in greenhouses in order to meet the criteria for “organically grown” cannabis.
 For security and monitoring, growers are required to install smart technology on their premises [3].
 The smart technology for monitoring gives the Minister of Health real-time access to monitoring farms for compliance (they will also perform on-site visits).

-When it comes to acquiring cannabis seed in Zimbabwe, The Independent reported some insights on the process.
-According to their research, The Ministry of Lands, Agriculture, Fisheries, Water, Climate and Rural Resettlement works closely with ZIDA and MCAZ to ensure that the quality of seeds imported meets the regulatory requirements.
+When it comes to acquiring cannabis seeds in Zimbabwe, The Independent reported some insights on the process.
+According to their research, the Ministry of Lands, Agriculture, Fisheries, Water, Climate and Rural Resettlement works closely with ZIDA and MCAZ to ensure that the quality of seeds imported meets the regulatory requirements.
 Zimbabwe’s Tobacco Research Board (TRB) is also testing fifteen varieties for suitability.
+Cannabis growers in Zimbabwe face climate challenges similar to those in other African markets—learn about integrated pest management strategies used successfully in neighboring South Africa.

 Costs of Setting up a Grow Facility in Zimbabwe